JavierOse/SQL_Project_Data_Job_Analysis/README.md

     and surrounding areas such as San Jose, Mountain View, and Sunnyvale, highlighting the region as a hotspot for lucrative data-related career opportunities.

 ![Top Paying Companies](assets\top_paying_roles.png)
-*Bar graph visualizing the top salaries from companies for Data Analyst position in California; ChatGPT generated this graph from my SQL query results*
+*Bar graph visualizing the top salaries from companies for Data Analyst positions in California; ChatGPT generated this graph from my SQL query results*

 ## 2. Skills Required for Top-Paying Jobs
-To understand what skills are required for the top paying jobs for a Data Analyst Position in California, I joined the job postings and skills data table to analyze and create a meaningful insight into what skills companies value for higher compensation.
+To understand what skills are required for the top-paying jobs for a Data Analyst Position in California, I joined the job postings and skills data table to analyze and create a meaningful insight into what skills companies value for higher compensation.
 ```sql
 WITH top_paying_jobs AS (
     SELECT